Laver Cup: History

-The tournament is named after Australian Rod Laver, a tennis player widely regarded as one of the greatest in the history of the sport (He won all four major titles in the same calendar year, winning the Grand Slam twice in singles, in 1962 and 1969; the latter remains the only time a man has done so in the Open Era.)
+The tournament is named after Australian Rod Laver, a tennis player widely regarded as one of the greatest in the history of the sport.
+Most notably, he won all four major titles in the same calendar year (the Grand Slam) in 1962 and 1969; the latter remains the only time a man has done so in the Open Era.
 Roger Federer's management company, TEAM8, Brazilian businessman Jorge Paulo Lemann, and Tennis Australia partnered to create the Laver Cup.
 Roger Federer was inspired to create a tennis team tournament based on the biennial Ryder Cup golf tournament, which features the best golfers from the United States playing against the best golfers from Europe.
 However, Laver Cup differs as it is purely an invitational event based on past historical performances; selection of (and the playing agreement with) the tournament participants are not automatically based from the highest ranked players of the recent ATP Tour world rankings.

 Former rivals Björn Borg of Sweden (Team Europe) and John McEnroe of the United States (Team World) were announced to serve as captains for at least the first three editions.
 After the 2019 edition, they announced that they would reprise their roles as team captains for a fourth straight edition.